AdobeDocs/certification.en/help/certifications/acc/acc-renew.md

 ### Renew your certification

->[!IMPORTANT]
+Ensure that you have followed step 1 above, and successfully logged in to [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"} first.
+Then, to renew your certification, click the Campaign Classic renewal - AD5-823 link below.

+[Take the Adobe [!DNL Campaign Classic] renewal for Business Practitioner, Developer and Architect exam now - AD5-823](https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=AD5-E823){target="_blank"}

+>[!NOTE]
 >
->The following sections and links will function **only**  after a **successful login** to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.

-**Now that you have successfully logged in, the following links will be directly accessible.**

-This exam is free, open book, and un-proctored.
+>This exam is free, open book, and un-proctored.
 You may take the exam up to three times.
 If you are unsuccessful after the third attempt, you must wait **30 days** to try again.
 Failure to comply might result in your certification being revoked.

-[Take the Adobe [!DNL Campaign Classic] renewal for Business Practitioner, Developer and Architect exam now - AD5-823](https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=AD5-E823){target="_blank"}

 >[!ENDTABS]